larsmaurath/larsmaurath.github.io/_posts/2019-01-20-Common-Football-Visualizations-and-Statistics-Expected-Goals.md

 The concept of expected goals can also help coaches and players to make better decisions.
 Should players reduce the number of long-range shots they take?
 Should they instead make every effort to pass the ball into central positions close to goal?
 While the focus of xG debates are usually on attack, every aspect can also be applied to a team's defense.

-The xG metric went mainstream when the BBC included it in its 'Match of the Day' program in the 2017/18 Premier League season.
+The xG metric went mainstream when the BBC included it in its *Match of the Day* program in the 2017/18 Premier League season.
 They now usually show the xG values for each team following the match summary.

 xG Shot Maps
 ------------